If you’ve never heard of Potica, you’re not in the minority. Unless you have roots in Slovakia or Yugoslavia you may never have heard mention of it.

-- Make Filling – In a medium bowl beat eggs slightly, add nuts, brown sugar, 1/3 cup melted butter, cinnamon and vanilla.
-Stir and set aside.
+- In a medium bowl beat the eggs slightly.
+Add the walnuts, brown sugar, ⅓ cup of the melted butter, cinnamon and vanilla.

-- When dough has risen, punch down.
-On a lightly floured surface, turn dough out, cover with bowl and let rest for 10 minutes.
+- When the dough has risen, punch it down and turn the dough out on a lightly floured surface.
+Cover the dough with a bowl and let rest for 10 minutes.

-- Starting from wide side – roll up tightly – jellyroll style.
+- Starting from the wide side, begin rolling up the dough tightly (jellyroll style).
 Seal by pinching edges of dough with fingers.

-- Let rise in a warm place (85F), cover with towel, for one hour.
+- Let rise in a warm place (85F), covered with a towel, for one hour.